kurmanka/angularjs-routing-demo/README.md

    Also, it defines the global Pages variable which lists the navigation items, the page URLs and the link names.
- * scripts/nav.js -- creates the navigation links in the page header based on the Pages variable
+ * scripts/nav.js -- creates the navigation links in the page header based on the Pages variable.
- * scripts/app.js -- initializes the Angular App & configures it
+ * scripts/app.js -- initializes the Angular App & configures it.
  * views/main.html and other html files in the views/ folder -- the partials, the page content.